 Reminder you can view previous CMS webinars on various MIPS categories/topics in the Webinar Library on the QPP website.

-Our monthly webinar for September provided details on preparing for 2021 MIPS data submission.
+Our monthly webinar for October reviewed MIPS Value Pathways (MVPs).
 You can view the recording or download the slides from our website.

 New Resources in the QPP Resource Library

 The following resources were updated or added in October: